ODI-Bench: Can MLLMs Understand Immersive Omnidirectional Environments?: Omni-CoT: Improving MLLMs Understanding of ODIs

-We also conduct ablation experiments to validate the necessity of crop refinement, with results presented in Table \ref{tabs:ablation}.
+We conduct ablation experiments to validate the effectiveness of each step in Omni-CoT, with results presented in Table \ref{tabs:ablation}.
 The results indicate that relying on direct grounding and cropping introduces unnecessary crops, which can degrade model performance.
-However, the proposed crop refinement step filters out irrelevant crops, thereby mitigating this negative effect and further boosting performance beyond the baseline with viewpoint guiding.
+However, the proposed crop refinement step filters out irrelevant crops, thereby mitigating this negative effect and further boosting performance beyond the baseline with viewpoint guiding. {Besides, viewpoint guiding serves as the fundamental component to improve model comprehension of spatial understanding, while crop grounding supplies the model with important visual cues for comprehensive understanding. }

+We further conduct hyperparameter ablations on GPT-4o to evaluate the effectiveness of the perspective FoV settings in Omni-CoT.
+As shown in Table~\ref{tabs:hyperparameter}, using a field of view of $90^{\circ}$ leads to the best overall performance, supporting the rationality of our chosen configuration.